cosmospkg/cosmos/README.md

 ## 💥 When to Use Cosmos

-Cosmos isn’t here to replace Apt, Pacman, or Nix—it’s for when they’re down, broken, or overkill.
+Cosmos isn’t here to replace Apt, Pacman, or Nix—it’s for when they’re down, broken, overkill, or not even possible.
+Perfect for embedded systems, recovery environments, custom initramfs, and everything in between.

 See the [Design Rationale](https://github.com/cosmospkg/cosmos-docs/blob/main/docs/14-Design-Rationale.md) for comparisons and guiding principles.

 ---